 — Mark Twain

 Every story is worth telling if told well.
-Likewise, everyone has a story — or an idea, or a vision, or a life’s work — that is as unique as their face or fingerprints.
+Likewise, everyone has a personal story — an idea, a memoir, a vision, a life’s work — that defines them no less than their face or fingerprints.

-Likewise, each storyteller has their own unique voice.
+Likewise, each storyteller seeks to develop their own unique voice.
 This is why we approach the creation process intuitively, holding conversations with you via email or chat to bring out your ideas, your vision and your own inner muse.
+Hire us!